jenciso/kind-provision/README.md

 ## Overview

-This repo contains the install instructions for create a Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/) with all theses components:
+This repo contains the install instructions to create multiples Kubernetes cluster isolated using [Kind](https://kind.sigs.k8s.io/) and its experimental feature: `KIND_EXPERIMENTAL_DOCKER_NETWORK`.

+Also, you could also install the following components:

 * MeltaLB
 * Ingress Nginx